Laura Fuentes

 More Tips for Perfect Gluten-Free Gumbo

-What fats not to use for gluten-free gumbo roux
+What fats NOT to use

-I don’t recommend coconut oil or olive oil which have lower smoke points.
+I don’t recommend coconut oil or olive oil to make gluten-free gumbo roux since they have lower smoke points.
+And in no way should you ever use margarine; it will be a disaster.

 Gumbo Roux Color

-This can take a minimum of 20 and up to 35 minutes to achieve, depending on how well your burner convects heat, which shouldn’t be over medium-high or medium if using butter.
+It depends on how long you cook it and whether you use oil or butter.
+The roux will go from a pale color to golden, light peanut butter, caramel, and eventually a copper brown.
+This can take between 20 and 35 minutes, depending on how well your burner convects heat, which shouldn't be over medium-high or medium if using butter.

 All of that to say, you don't need a dark roux for good gumbo- you can whisk and cook until it reaches a rich caramel color.
 Gumbo made from this roux won't be as thick, but it's still flavorful and worth the work.